Nash0984/JAWN/replit.md

 # Overview

-The Maryland Universal Financial Navigator (JAWN - Joint Access Welfare Network) is an AI-powered platform designed to optimize financial well-being by integrating public benefits eligibility with federal and state tax preparation.
-It serves as a universal financial command center, utilizing Retrieval-Augmented Generation (RAG), Rules as Code, and the Google Gemini API.
-The platform offers comprehensive financial optimization through a single conversational interface, supporting six Maryland benefit programs and VITA tax assistance.
+The Maryland Universal Financial Navigator (JAWN) is an AI-powered platform that optimizes financial well-being by integrating public benefits eligibility with federal and state tax preparation.
+It acts as a universal financial command center, utilizing Retrieval-Augmented Generation (RAG), Rules as Code, and the Google Gemini API.
+The platform provides comprehensive financial optimization through a single conversational interface, supporting six Maryland benefit programs and VITA tax assistance.
 A key innovation is the use of a single household profile for both benefit calculations and tax preparation, combined with AI-driven cross-enrollment intelligence to identify unclaimed benefits.
 The system is fully operational, including GDPR/HIPAA compliance, production-grade infrastructure, a complete E-Filing Dashboard, and an autonomous Benefits Access Review system, deployed as a single unified application at marylandbenefits.gov for all 24 Maryland LDSS offices with multi-tenant architecture.

 # User Preferences